Are you constantly overthinking everything in your life?

 People, relationships, situations, your actions, mistakes, various events, future, past, existence, money, your looks, your body, your health… I bet you could keep listing more and more things you tend to overthink about.

 I was living my life in a “fear mode” because I always felt like something bad might happen soon and I have to be prepared for absolutely every possible scenario.

 Overthinking is extremely draining and stressful for your whole body.
-When you’re ruminating on things that you can’t change, the things that have never happened yet or things that other people do, your body reacts both in a psychological and physical way as well.
+When you’re ruminating on things that you can’t change, the things that have never happened yet, or things that other people do, your body reacts both in a psychological and physical way as well.

-But there’s one thing that’s even worse than being tense, tired or irritated…
+But there’s one thing that’s even worse than being tense, tired, or irritated…

-Overthinking Is Stealing Away Your Life
+Overthinking Is Robbing Your Life

 Have you ever accidentally put sugar in your fridge, because you were not really thinking about what you’re doing at the moment?

 In all of these situations, you were probably thinking about something else.

 Ultimately, you keep walking in this trance every day, while your real life is passing by… You are trading the only real thing you have – this second, this exact moment that is happening NOW – into something that is happening in your head.

 “Are you telling me to stop thinking about the past or future overall?

-No, of course not.
 But I think there’s a better way to deal with something that is making you overthink than just to think about it all the time.